DART First State: Beach Bus

-Intercounty Service
+Intercounty service

-DART First State operates four intercounty bus routes which connect the three separate systems.
-Route 301 operates weekday and limited Saturday service between Downtown Wilmington, Christiana Mall, Middletown, Smyrna, and Dover and Route 302 operates weekday service between Newark and Dover via Glasgow, Middletown, Townsend, and Smyrna, connecting the New Castle and Kent Counties fixed route systems.
-Route 303 operates weekday service between Dover and Georgetown and Route 307 operates weekday service between Dover and Lewes, connecting the Kent and Sussex Counties fixed route systems.
-During the summer months, DART First State operates Route 305 "Beach Connection" on weekends and holidays, connecting Wilmington, Christiana Mall, Middletown, and Dover with Lewes and Rehoboth Beach from Memorial Day weekend to Labor Day weekend.
-DART First State directly operates all these routes except Route 303, which is operated under contract by First Transit.
+DART First State operates four intercounty bus routes which connect the three counties.
+These routes are numbered in the 300-series.
+All year-round intercounty routes terminate at the Dover Transit Center, running to Wilmington, Middletown, Georgetown, and the Lewes Transit Center.
+During the summer months, an additional route connecting Wilmington with Lewes via Christiana Mall, Odessa, and North Dover runs on weekends and holidays.
+DART First State directly operates all these routes except Route 303, which is operated under contract by Transdev.

 DART Connect

-DART Connect is a microtransit service operated by DART First State in the Georgetown and Millsboro areas in Sussex County.
+DART Connect is a microtransit service operated by DART First State in the city of Newark in New Castle County and the Georgetown and Millsboro areas in Sussex County.
 The service operates similar to a rideshare and provides on-demand service using minibuses, as opposed to a traditional bus service that follows a published schedule.
 Rides can be booked using the DART Connect app or over the phone.
 Fares are the same as traditional bus service.
 DART Connect service is offered Monday-Friday year-round.
-DART Connect service began on April 12, 2021, replacing Flex Routes 901F and 902F.
+DART Connect service began in the Georgetown and Millsboro areas on April 12, 2021, replacing Flex Routes 901F and 902F.
+In August 2023, DART Connect service began in Newark, replacing the UNICITY bus service that ended service on September 29, 2023.